 The building’s main entry retains the existing covered entry leading to the renovated main lobby.
 The building is divided into public and private sections allowing employees and funeral directors access to all rooms remaining unseen in the public areas.
 Large windows and clerestory (existing and new) will provide natural light throughout.
 Material selections are consistent with the existing building’s exterior while adding a formal richness to the interior.

 It may sound like pretense, but when you practice funerary architecture you engage the beautiful solemnity of eternity.
 How do we express the permanence of our impermanence?
 In this graceful addition and reworking of a mid-century funeral home at the Portland Catholic Cemetery in Happy Valley we turned to light, materials and nature.
 We expound upon the existing structure’s material build of stone and wood to connect the home to nature in a more conspicuous way.
 In the chapel, foundational white stone gives way to warm wood rising to 22 feet at the ceiling; one of two instances where we break the mid-century structure’s customary low horizontal profile.
-Light, strategically placed by clerestory windows to the east and a long slitted window to the west, streams to bring a contemplative warmth to the space.
+Light, strategically placed by clerestory windows to the north and a long slitted window to the south, streams to bring a contemplative warmth to the space.
 We’ve arranged the plan to cleverly screen the private and public sections from one another allowing funeral directors unseen access to all rooms while leaving services and mourners entirely undisturbed.
-We’ve re-landscaped the entry to include a reflecting pond along the front face in order to provide a softer, meditative transition from exterior to interior.
+We’ve re-landscaped the entry plaza in order to provide a softer, meditative transition from exterior to interior.
 Through material and light we’ve bound the structure to the earth to reference its temporalities—and hopefully we’ve created a space that allows for their eternal reflection.